 ALPR Watch

-Automated license plate readers (ALPR) are increasingly installed to monitor the movement of people.
+Automated license plate readers (ALPR / ANPR / LPR) are increasingly installed to monitor the movement of people.
 So we monitor their installation and use.

 Where are ALPR installed?
 Let's find out